Resources and facilities

 The city's resources for studying literatures, languages and cultures are exceptional.

-Many of them are located close to the University's Central Area, making them easy to access between classes.
+Many of them are located close to the University's Central Area, making them very easy to access when you are on campus.